Effective problem solving using SAT solvers: Euler's Graeco-Latin square problem

 Lastly, we include some ``symmetry breaking'' constraints.
 These constraints are not strictly necessary but they shrink the search space and thereby make the search more efficient.
 In general, when a search space splits into symmetric subspaces it is beneficial to add constraints that remove or ``break'' the symmetry.
 Graeco-Latin squares $(A,B)$ have a number of symmetries, in particular, a row or column permutation simultaneously applied to $A$ and $B$ produces another Graeco-Latin square.
 Also, any permutation of $\{1,\dotsc,n\}$ may be applied to the entries of either $A$ or $B$.

 The result of these symmetries is that any Graeco-Latin square can be transformed into one where the first row and column of $A$ has entries in ascending order (by permuting rows/columns) and the first row of $B$ has entries in ascending order (by renaming the entries of $B$).
 Thus, we can assume the constraint $\bigwedge_{i=1}^n(A_{1,i,i}\land B_{1,i,i}\land A_{i,1,i})$.
+Altogether this encoding uses $\Theta(n^2)$ constraints.

 Using this encoding the orders up to eight can be solved in 25 total seconds (including 14 seconds to show that no Graeco-Latin squares exist in order six), a Graeco-Latin square of order nine can be found in about 45 minutes, and a Graeco-Latin square of order ten can be found in about 23 hours, thereby disproving Euler's Graeco-Latin square conjecture.